Edit Distance Cannot Be Computed in Strongly Subquadratic Time (unless SETH is false): Reductions

-In order to fix this construction we proceed as follows.
-Since the edit distance between gadgets $\bar{\AG}_1$ and $\bar{\AG}_2$ grows linearly in the inner product between the vectors, we need to somehow ``cap'' this growth.
-To this end we construct our vector gadgets $\AG_1$ and $\AG_2$ such that there are only two possibilities to achieve small edit distance.
-In the first case, the edit distance grows linearly in the inner product between the sequences.
-In the second case, the edit distance is constant, independent from the vectors; in particular it does not depend on whether the vectors are orthogonal or not.
-Because the edit distance is equal to the minimum over all possible alignments, we take the minimum of a function that grows linearly in the inner product between the vectors and a constant function.
+where the integers $C,t>0$ are functions of $d$ only.
+In fact, we will have that $t=2$.
+To realize this, we construct our vector gadgets $\VG_1$ and $\VG_2$ such that there are only two possibilities to achieve small edit distance.
+In the first case, the edit distance grows linearly in $a \cdot b$.
+In the second case, the edit distance grows linearly in $a' \cdot b$.
+Because the edit distance is equal to the minimum over all possible alignments, we take the minimum of the two inner products.
 After taking the minimum, the edit distance will satisfy the properties stated in (1).
-More precisely, we achieve the minimum edit distance cost between $\AG_1$ and $\AG_2$ by following one of the following two possible sequences of operations: \begin{itemize} \item Case 1: Delete $Z_1$ and $L$.
+More precisely, we achieve the minimum edit distance cost between $\VG_1$ and $\VG_2$ by following one of the following two possible sequences of operations: \begin{itemize} \item Case 1: Delete $Z_1$ and $L$.
 Substitute $Z_2$ with $V_2$.
-Transform $R$ and $D$ into the same sequence by transforming corresponding coordinate gadgets into the same sequences.
-Notice that $R=\bar{\AG}_1(a)$ and $D=\bar{\AG}_2(b)$.
-Therefore, this case corresponds to a linearly growing function.
-The cost of all of these operations is $C_0+t \cdot (a \cdot b)$ for some constant $t$. \item Case 2: Delete $R$ and $Z_2$.
+This costs $C':=l_1+d\cdot (2l_0+4)+l_1$.
+Transform $R$ and $D$ into the same sequence by transforming the corresponding coordinate gadgets into the same sequences.
+By the construction of the coordinate gadgets, the cost of this step is $d+2\cdot(a'\cdot b)$.
+Therefore, this case corresponds to edit distance cost $C'+d+2\cdot(a'\cdot b)=C+2\cdot(a'\cdot b)$. \item Case 2: Delete $R$ and $Z_2$.
 Substitute $Z_1$ with $V_1$.
+This costs $C'$.
 Transform $L$ and $D$ into the same sequence by transforming the corresponding coordinate gadgets.
-We can check that the value of $\EDIT(L,D)$ does not depend on the input vectors.
-Thus, this case corresponds to achieving constant edit distance cost.
-The cost of all of these operations is $C_1$ ($>C_0$). \end{itemize} Taking the minimum of these two cases yields the desired formula (1).
-The sequences $Z_1,Z_2,V_0,V_1,V_2$ are needed to implement the minimum operation.
-In the next section we give the details of the described construction.
-In fact, we show a somewhat weaker property: if $a\cdot b=0$, then $\EDIT(\AG_1(a),\AG_2(b))\leq C_0$.
-However, this change does not affect the validity of the reduction.
+Similarly as before, the cost of this step is $d+2\cdot(a \cdot b)$.
+Therefore, this case corresponds to edit distance cost $C'+d+2\cdot(a\cdot b)=C+2\cdot(a\cdot b)$. \end{itemize} Taking the minimum of these two cases yields the desired formula \eqref{prop}.